Page 14 of 15

 by rcrsn51

 This is PeasyPDF updated to be gtk3 compatible.
-It uses the new xdialog3 package which is posted above with PeasyMP3.
+It uses the new xdialog3 package which is now in fred's repo.

 The Daedalus Starter Kit and Themes